gilt/tech-blog/_posts/2018-03-21-the-tech-blog-is-dead-long-live-the-tech-blog.md

 When we moved the blog to Github Pages, our publication process matured to a 'pull request' model.
-Authors write articles using Markdown, and can commit h-pages' branch to publish immediately, or, seek critical review first through Github's review mechanism.
+Authors write articles using Markdown, and can commit 'gh-pages' branch to publish immediately, or, seek critical review first through Github's review mechanism.
 Generally, our approach to reviewing either code or content is to give transparent and constructive feedback, that the author can choose to ignore or take on board.
 More often than